ec965/virtualization-atomic-updates/README.md

 ## MyGrid

-Virtualized grid implementation using Cortex to do atomic updates on individual cells without re-rendering the entire table.
+Virtualized grid implementation using Cortex to do single updates on individual cells without re-rendering the entire table.